mastanca/webtask-workshop/modules/middleware.md

 # Middleware

-We currently have a webtask that will consume a GitHub issue object and format message to post into Slack.
+We currently have a webtask that consumes a GitHub issue and formats a message to post into Slack.
 As we saw using curl, as long as we know the URL of the webtask we can send a correctly formatted issue and have messages show up in Slack.
-That is fine for development locally, but we probably don't want an open HTTP endpoint on the internet capable of sending anonymous messages to our Slack!
+That is fine for development locally, but we probably don’t want an open HTTP endpoint on the internet capable of sending anonymous messages to our Slack!

-Middleware is custom Node.js code you control that executes right before your webtask code does.
+Middleware is Node.js code you control that executes right before your webtask code does.
 It allows you to augment the default webtask execution logic without requiring any changes in the code of your webtask.
-It is a nice way to share logic among many webtasks that will not clutter up the code of your webtask itself.

-In this module we will start by securing the webtask using simple bearer token authorization, then we will modify it to use an HMAC Digest singed token authorization all using the exact same webtask code.
+In this module, we will secure the webtask using simple bearer token authorization, then modify it to use an HMAC Digest singed token authorization all using the same webtask code.

 ## Bearer Auth Middleware

-Securing webtasks with a bearer authentication token is such a common process, that the webtask team publishes a npm package that will do it for us.
+Securing webtasks with a bearer authentication token is such a typical process, that the webtask team publishes an NPM package that handles it.
 Let's secure our webtask so that only requests with valid tokens are allowed to use it.

 - Open the `.secrets` file.
 - Add a new line with the value `wt-auth-secret=mysecretkeytoken`.